denchugen/MCIBox/README.md

 ***

 ### To Reader: Sorry, Source code of MCIBox is comming ......
-### To Reviewer: please access https://github.com/MCIBOX/MCIBox using passcode supplied in Cover letter.
+### To Reviewer: please access https://github.com/MCIBOX/MCIBox using passcode in the Cover letter.

 ***
 # MCIBox